eea/eionet.datalake/README.md

 This application makes it possible to upload MS-Access files and then query those with an SQL engine.
 You will be able to define SQL-based QA tests, that will give a quality score to the dataset.
 When you upload a new edition of the same dataset, then the QA tests will be run on the new file automatically.

+Potentially, the system can be integrated with automatic uploads from IDM3 tools as their datasets get created as a result of the FME process.
+This will provide a "Jenkins" functionality for datasets.

 The application uses Liquibase to create and upgrade the database, and Thymeleaf as the templating engine.
 You can find the layout template at src/main/webapp/WEB-INF/thymeleaf/layout.html.